Understanding WCAG 2.1 Success Criteria

 What's new in WCAG 2.1

-WCAG 2.1 builds on WCAG 2.0, adding seventeen new success criteria.
-It's important to note that the new guidelines are backwards compatible: all the 2.0 success criteria remain valid and are included.
+WCAG 2.1 builds on WCAG 2.0, adding seventeen new WCAG 2.1 success criteria.
+It's important to note that the new guidelines are backward compatible: all the 2.0 success criteria remain valid and are included.
 This means that if you are already compliant with WCAG 2.0, you are a long way towards compliance with 2.1.

-The new WCAG 2.1 criteria are focused around three key areas:
+The new WCAG 2.1 success criteria are focused on three key areas:

 - Mobile accessibility